 Assist middle management in finding a balance between supporting their teams and stepping over into dangerous micromanagement territory.
 The evidence against the practice indicates that managers who repeatedly make all decisions, cannot delegate and tend to assert their authority at will just because they are able to create an atmosphere of negativity among employees: that is, they tend to have low morale, lack of innovation, disengagement, as well as high staff turnover as a result of this.

 Whether that be a company-wide intranet announcement, internal newsletter, or through staff meeting, employees need to know that their work and performance are both recognized and valued.
-Deploy recognition processes, whether that be a company-wide intranet announcement, internal newsletter, or through staff meeting, to ensure hard work is recognized and celebrated.
+Deploy recognition processes, whether that be a company-wide intranet announcement, internal newsletter, or through staff meetings, to ensure hard work is recognized and celebrated.

-It's also a good idea to consider the 'smaller' but equally significant perks that your staff might appreciate: be it vouchers, an additional day of vacation, a lie-in, an ad hoc gift, or even just having the best parking spot available every month.
-Employees can aim for and strive towards stretch yet achievable targets if you set stretchable, yet achievable targets.
+It’s also a good idea to consider the ‘smaller’ but equally significant perks that your staff might appreciate: be it vouchers, an additional day of vacation, a lie-in, an ad hoc gift, or even just having the best parking spot available every month.
+Employees can aim for and strive towards stretched yet achievable targets if you set stretchable, yet achievable targets.